 During the course of my research I was told by Tulsa percussionist Jimmy Karstein—who was in LA with Leon shortly after he first started doing studio work—that Russell would go for weeks at a time before dropping by the Local 47 office to pick up a stack of checks.
 Blessed with precision, consistency, perfect timing and a quiet demeanor, Russell was an immediate studio favorite, and studio work became plentiful, so much so that in the spring of 1964 he was able to buy a house in the Hollywood Hills, near Universal City studios.

-Inspired by the home studios of Ernie Kovacs, Gary S. Paxton, and Les Paul, he built a recording studio in Skyhill in the summer of 1965 with state of the art recording equipment.
+Inspired by the home studios of Ernie Kovacs, Gary S. Paxton, and Les Paul, he built a recording studio in Skyhill in the summer of 1965 with state of the art recording equipment,in order to produces a better quality of music, you can get more info in this website, blog, click here.
 Dubbed Leon Russell Recorders, many just referred to it as Skyhill Studio.
 Tulsa musician J.J.
 Cale was dubbed the studio’s unofficial chief engineer.
 I first visited Skyhill in the early ‘80s, long after Russell had sold it to a former employee and friend, Diane Sullivan.
 I became acquainted with Diane via a Leon Russell fan newsletter that she published called The Russell Rag.
 Her Leon memorabilia put my own collection at that time to shame.